-Before attaching the accelerator system to the Rook3 risers, check that the speed system inside your harness is correctly routed and that all pulleys are set correctly.
+The Q-light 3 speed system increases the speed of the glider by 20km/h with the accelerator at full travel.
+Before attaching the accelerator system to the Q-light 3 risers, check that the speed system inside your harness is correctly routed and that all pulleys are set correctly.
 Make sure there are no knots or other obstacles that might make the accelerator get stuck during usage.

 The length of the speed bar lines should be adjusted on the ground so that your legs are fully extended at the point of full accelerator travel.
-While setting the speed line lengths, make sure they are long enough, so that the speed system does not accelerate the glider by itself.
+While setting the speed line lengths make sure they are long enough, so that the speed system does not accelerate the glider by itself.
 If in doubt how to properly set the accelerator system, please consult your instructor or Triple Seven dealer.